CleanroomMC/cleanroom-website/docs/groovy-script/mods/thaumcraft/aspect.md

 Don't know what a builder is?
 Check [the builder info page](../../getting_started/builder.md) out.

 :::::::::: details mods.thaumcraft.aspect.aspectBuilder() {open id="abstract"}
 - `String`.
 Sets the name of the new Aspect.
-Requires not null.
-Requires the name must be a unique string.
+Requires not null and the name must be a unique string.

     ```groovy:no-line-numbers
     tag(String)